streamlink/streamlink/.github/ISSUE_TEMPLATE/Plugin_Issue.md

 <!--
 Thanks for reporting a plugin issue!
-USE THE TEMPLATE, otherwise, your plugin issue may be rejected.
+USE THE TEMPLATE.
+Otherwise your plugin issue may be rejected.

 First, see the contribution guidelines: https://github.com/streamlink/streamlink/blob/master/CONTRIBUTING.md#contributing-to-streamlink